Drakej101/BiblioConnect/BiblioConnect/BibConnect/README.md

 **Following and Followers:** Users can follow each other to stay updated on their activities, book recommendations, and discussions.

 **Events and Meetups:** The platform hosts literary events, book clubs, author signings, and other literary gatherings where users can connect with like-minded readers.

+The system utilizes an open-source SQLite database for persistent data storage, ensuring data integrity and scalability.
+By leveraging SQLite, BiblioConnect provides efficient management of library resources, user interactions, and social networking features, enriching users' literary experiences and fostering a vibrant community of book enthusiasts.